shanhashcah/HcNet-coreV15-test/HcNet-core/performance-eval/performance-eval.md

 ### Tracy

-Stellar-core has built-in support for Tracy traces.
+HcNet-core has built-in support for Tracy traces.

 To install the visualizer, follow the [build and install instructions](https://github.com/wolfpld/tracy) from the main Tracy site.